jakov-krcadinac/Stochastic_modeling/README.md

 # Stochastic_modeling
-Creating computer models can be simpler and just as effective as using pure mathematical methods for solving stochastic (random or probabilistic) problems.
+When dealing with stochastic (random or probabilistic) problems, using computer models to find the solution can often be simpler and just as effective as using pure mathematical methods.